Great Western Railway Widows' and Orphans' Benevolent Fund

 A brief introduction

-During our research we found the fund referred to by various, similar, names.
-This is possibly because the scope and constitution of the fund appears to have changed a few times during its life.
+During our research we found the fund referred to by various similar names.
+We believe that several different schemes were constituted under the GWR for different grades of staff, or new ones brought into being to replace older ones.
+In our collection is a booklet entitled Rules of the Great Western Railway Salaried Staff Widows' & Orphans' Pension Society which gives the date of its establishment as 25th December 1922.
+The membership rules mention '...any person who is a Member of an existing Benefit Fund of the Company which makes provision for Widows and Orphans...', thus implying that several such schemes were running concurrently but falling under the general umbrella title of the Widows' and Orphans' Benevolent Fund, possibly benefitting from a single fund which was held in common.
 The fund no longer exists as a separate entity, and we think that it was amalgamated with other similar funds during the 1970s and finally became part of the overall Railway Pension arrangements in the 1990s.
 It has proved difficult to determine when the fund came into being, but one press report suggests it was constituted in 1842 whilst the GWR was under the chairmanship of Charles Russell, who was also M.P. for Reading at the time.
 There are some suggestions that Daniel Gooch may have been the first chairman of the fund which was initially for the benefit of salaried staff only.
 Funds were raised in a number of ways, the GWR made annual grants, the public contributed by way of concerts, special church services, organised outings, and other similar fund raising activities organised at a local level, or by bequests.
-Employees could choose to contribute 2p per week for two years, after which time they were considered to be 'fully paid up' members of the fund.
+Members also contributed fixed sums which were deducted from their wages.

 By far the most important method of raising funds was the annual Grand Fête.
 When one reads of attendances of 10,000 to 30,000 it is easy to appreciate the income generated.
 It wasn't all plain sailing though, as in 1876 it was reported in several newspapers that the annual fête would not be taking place that year.
 In the event, at least one local fête (at Ashton Park, near Bristol) and the 21st Grand Fête (at Oakley Park, Cirencester) did take place.
 However, in 1877 and 1878 a fête wasn't held at all due to a dispute over the Company proposing to pass on only a proportion of the proceeds from the sale of special rail tickets.
 It was argued that any reduction would render the fêtes unsustainable.
 This issue was resolved and they restarted in 1879 at Blenheim Park but this appears to have been a final swan-song as no reference has been found for subsequent company wide Grand Fêtes.
 Reference has been found to large annual fêtes held at Malvern in 1883 and 1884 in support of the fund, but these were locally arranged.
 It was felt that the annual Grand Fête had become too large and disruptive to the normal operations of the railway and the Company undertook to make payments in lieu following the 1879 one at Blenheim.